iamodlj/new-coursera-test/README.md

 # new-coursera-test
-New coursera test repository for my assignment
+New coursera test repository for mod3-solution